ammahmoudi/diab-llm/README.md

 Before running the configuration scripts, ensure the following folders are available in the root directory and contain the necessary configuration files:

+- `experiment_configs_time_llm_inference/` – Contains configurations for the time-series LLM  inference model.
-- `experiment_configs_time_llm/` – Contains configurations for the time-series LLM model.
+- `experiment_configs_time_llm_training/` – Contains configurations for the time-series LLM  training+testing model.
 - `experiment_configs_chronos_inference/` – Contains configurations for the Chronos inference model.

 ---